epfl-ada/ada-2021-project-01010/README.md

 Marguerite:

--Data processing and filtering
+- Data processing and filtering

--Analysis related to the increase of the subject's presence in the newspapers
+- Analysis related to the increase of the subject's presence in the newspapers

--Introduction of topic and questions
+- Introduction of topic and questions

--Checking the links between diagrams and analyses
+- Checking the links between diagrams and analyses

 Cécile:

--Sentimental analysis
+- Sentimental analysis

--Analysis of the most important people about the climate
+- Analysis of the most important people about the climate

--Analysis of views
+- Analysis of views

--Checking the links between diagrams and analyses
+- Checking the links between diagrams and analyses

 Théophile:

--Checking and improving the readability of the diagrams
+- Checking and improving the readability of the diagrams

--Analysis of the most important people about the climate
+- Analysis of the most important people about the climate

--Analysis of views
+- Analysis of views

--Introduction of topic and questions
+- Introduction of topic and questions

 Bastien:

--Data processing and filtering
+- Data processing and filtering

--Analysis related to the increase of the subject's presence in the newspapers
+- Analysis related to the increase of the subject's presence in the newspapers

--Laying out the report
+- Laying out the report

--Checking and improving the readability of the diagrams
+- Checking and improving the readability of the diagrams

 Everyone:

--Conclusion on the topic
+- Conclusion on the topic

--Cleaning up the code
+- Cleaning up the code

--Finalizing the report
+- Finalizing the report

 ## Questions for TAs (optional):